Play it while it lasts

 Other Thoughts: There's nothing I can really add that hasn't been said already so I'll try to just keep this to impressions and throw in some tips -

-awesome course - there's a great variety of holes going on - the front 9 has a bunch of gripper 'n' rippers and - the real treat - ELEVATION.
+awesome course - there's great variety of holes here - the front 9 has a bunch of gripper 'n' rippers and - the real treat - ELEVATION.
 Holes 7 - 10 crisscross the big field, then the rest of the back 9 is more like other Mobile courses with shorter, tighter holes among the trees.

 Holes 10 & 17 are blind shots - good fun and nerve-wracking

 Holes 11 & 16 use the same basket